 Fresh and locally caught seafood reigns supreme in Iceland.
 You’ll find it baked, fried, mashed, skewered, grilled, preserved, stewed, boiled, roasted, you name it.
 The most common fish from Iceland’s waters on the menu are cod, haddock, Atlantic salmon, and Arctic char.

 One of Iceland’s most famous traditional fish dishes is fish stew (plokkfiskur).
 It’s made of white fish mixed with potatoes, onions, and béchamel.
 Icelandic langoustine (humar) is especially tender and delicious.
 In Höfn, Iceland’s unofficial langoustine capital, locals throw an annual lobster festival in late June.
+Lobster soup and fish and chips are also super popular dishes in Iceland!

 Local Tips